Skip to content

 1. Generate review

-3. For each ⚠️ or ✗:
+3. For each one:

-• Note the line number
+• Note the file and line range in the finding title

-• Press Tab to focus diff panel
+• Press Tab to focus the diff panel

 • Navigate to that line with j/k